utap2/utap2/docs/rst/installation.rst

-REPLY_EMAIL
-                       Support email for users.
-Users can reply to this email.

-                       Can only be used if the folowing parameter MAIL_SERVER is defined.

-                       **The default is:** REPLY_EMAIL=None

 MAIL_SERVER
-                       Domain name of the mail server
+                       Domain name of the mail server.

                        **For example:** mg.weizmann.ac.il

                        **The default is:**  REPLY_EMAIL= None

+MAIL_PASSWORD
+                       Password associated to the REPLY_EMAIL adress in required_parameters.conf file.

+                       **The default is:**  MAIL_PASSWORD=None

 HOST_APACHE_PORT
                         Any available port on the host server for the singularity Apache.